-A Neutron Star is at the heart of Pulsars, they are the end remains of a dead star that has finished burning it energy/fuel and this is all whats left.
+A Neutron Star is at the heart of a Pulsar, they are the end remains of a dead giant star that has finished burning it energy/fuel and this is all what is left.
 They may only be the size of a city (say 20km) but they can be so dense and heavy.
 A teaspoon of a neutron star would weigh far than a tea spoon, actually, it would weigh a billion tons.
 The reason for their weight is that all the neutron are packed so tight together.
 Ref: Space

 A Neutron Star gets its name from what the star consists of, surprise! surprise!, neutrons.
 A neutron is produced when the neutron and electrons are crushed together.
 A star can only become a Neutron Star when the solar mass of the star is between 1 and 3 solar masses.
-Anything higher will create a Black Hole.
-Neutron Stars can be found in Pulsar, Magnetars and at the centres of Supernova remnants.
+Anything higher will create a black hole.
+Neutron stars can not only be found in Pulsars but also in Magnetars and at the centres of supernova remnants.
 Ref: N.A.S.A.
-The Crab Nebula Supernova Remnant has a Pulsar at the centre of it.
+The Crab Nebula Supernova Remnant has a Pulsar in the centre.

 The below picture shows you the size of a pulsar compared to New York City, in particular Manhatten Island.
 The image is a screenshot from a video that N.A.S.A. produced on YouTube to explain Pulsars.
 Clicking on the picture below will take you to the YouTube page.

 Pulsar is the short and most common name for 'Pulsating Star'.
 An exploding star can also create a planetary nebula.
 A planetary nebula is what happens when a dying star is not big enough to go supernova.
 Pulsars are in short, rotating Neutron Stars.
 If its not spinning its not a pulsar.